-While some drugs can show up in a person’s urine for days or weeks, alcohol has a much shorter detection window.
+While 92-98% of alcohol is metabolized in the liver, the remaining 2-8% leaves the body through urine, sweat and breath.
+Some drugs can show up in a person’s urine for days or weeks, but alcohol has a much shorter detection window.
 A urine screening can typically detect ethanol — the type of alcohol found in alcoholic beverages — for up to 12 hours.

-There are other types of urine tests that can identify traces of alcohol byproducts for up to 72 hours after a person’s last drink, but those tests have significant limitations.
+There are other types of urine tests, such as EtG and EtS tests, that can identify traces of alcohol byproducts for up to 72 hours after a person’s last drink, but those tests have significant limitations.

 Urine alcohol content is sometimes used to estimate a person’s blood alcohol content.
 The amount of alcohol in a person’s urine is approximately 1.33 times greater than the amount of alcohol in their bloodstream.
 For accuracy, at least two urine samples are usually collected 30 minutes to an hour apart.